Cann Hall: History

 The Colegrave family continued to hold Cann Hall as a country estate in the early 19th century.
 Its tenants were among those whose livestock was permitted to graze on the adjacent Wanstead Flats, which at the time belonged to the Crown.
 With others they fought against the buying up of the Flats by private landowners, but in 1851-2 they lost part of the Flats in a protracted legal battle (though later much of the land was saved for the public, and is now administered by the City of London Corporation).

 By the 1860s the original cottage had become an enlarged residence with ornamental gardens situated to the south of Cann Hall Road, and the buildings north of the road were known as Cann Hall Farm.
 None of these buildings has survived.
 Most of the estate was sold for development in 1880–95, though the Colegraves retained part of it until 1900.

 The area has become a built-up part of north-east London, consisting largely of late Victorian and early 20th century terraced housing.
 Some of the street names retain a link with the past: Colegrave Road, Selby Road, Manbey Street (all associated with the Colegrave family) - and halfway along Cann Hall Road is the Colegrave Arms pub which is now a mosque.

-The Cann Hall area was historically part of the ancient parish of Wanstead in the Becontree Hundred of Essex.
-In 1873, Leyton was made a local government district, administered by an elected local board, covering the parish of Leyton and part of Walthamstow parish.
-In 1875, the Leyton district was enlarged to also take in the part of Wanstead parish then known as "Wanstead Slip" which lay to the south of Leyton.
+From at least the early 13th century, Cann Hall was part of the parish of Wanstead in the Becontree Hundred of Essex.
+In 1854, Wanstead parish was made a local board district, administered by an elected local board.
+In 1873, neighbouring Leyton was made a local government district, also run by a local board, covering the parish of Leyton and part of Walthamstow parish.
+In 1875, the area then known as "Wanstead Slip" which lay to the south of Leyton was transferred from the Wanstead district to the Leyton district, whilst remaining part of Wanstead parish.
 Under the Local Government Act 1894, such local government districts were reconstituted as urban districts, and civil parishes were no longer allowed to straddle district boundaries.
 The part of Wanstead parish within Leyton Urban District therefore became a separate civil parish, which was named Cann Hall.
 As an urban parish it was not eligible for a parish council, with the lowest elected tier of local government being Leyton Urban District Council.
 In 1926, Leyton Urban District was incorporated to become the Municipal Borough of Leyton.

 The Cann Hall civil parish had an area of 223 acre.
 The population in 1901 was 22,232 and by 1951 it had dropped to 14,424.
-The parish was abolished in 1965, along with the borough of Leyton, as part of the reforms which created Greater London and the London Borough of Waltham Forest which now covers the area.
+The parish was abolished on 1 April 1965, along with the borough of Leyton, as part of the reforms which created Greater London and the London Borough of Waltham Forest which now covers the area.